Surface code compilation via edge-disjoint paths: Conclusion

 The runtime complexity of EDPC for an input circuit of depth $D$ acting on $n$ qubits is $\bigo{D n^3 \log n}$.
-This is much lower than the known upper bound for the \sw{}-based compilation in \cref{sec:compilation-swap}, which was found to be $\bigo{D n^5}$ in \textcite{Childs2019}.
-We found that our implementation of the \sw{}-based compilation implementation runtime is much slower than that of EDPC on small instances, and found that the \sw{}-based algorithm had impractically long runtimes when applied to circuits beyond a few hundred qubits, the regime of large-scale applications of quantum algorithms\cite{Reiher2017,Gidney2021}.
-Potential ways to further improve EDPC's runtime include using a dynamical decremental all-pair shortest path algorithm in the greedy approximation of the maximum EDP set, or by finding faster approximation algorithms for finding the maximum EDP set.
+This is significantly faster than the \sw{}-based compilation in \cref{sec:compilation-swap}, which was found to be $\bigo{D n^5}$ in \textcite{Childs2019}.
+We found that our implementation of the \sw{}-based compilation implementation runtime is much slower than that of EDPC on small instances, and found that the \sw{}-based algorithm had impractically long runtimes when applied to circuits beyond a few hundred qubits, the regime of large-scale applications of quantum algorithms~\cite{Reiher2017,Gidney2021}.
+Potential ways to further improve EDPC's runtime include using a dynamical decremental all-pair shortest path algorithm in the greedy approximation of the maximum EDP set, or by finding faster and better approximation algorithms for finding the maximum set of edge-disjoint operator paths.

 Any diagonal gates in the $Z$ (or $X$) basis can be performed remotely on the boundary, including CCZ gates~\cite{Gidney2019} (see \cref{sec:RemoteGate}).
 Therefore, our results on applying $Z(\theta)$ rotations can be extended to diagonal gates, which will benefit circuit depth.